 Combine the coarse semolina and butter in a small saucepan and place on low heat.
 Stir until the butter melts and the semolina becomes a bit lighter in color (about 5 minutes).
-Remove from heat and pour mixture in a large bowl.
+Remove from heat and pour the mixture in a large bowl.

-Grind the raw pistachios in a food processor until finely ground and reserve ¼ cup on for later use.
+Grind the raw pistachios in a food processor until finely ground and reserve ¼ cup for later use.
 Add the rest of the pistachio flour to the semolina paste and mix with until homogeneous.

-Slowly pour in the sugar syrup while mixing with wooden spoon just until a firm dough is formed (you will end up with extra syrup).
+Slowly pour in the sugar syrup while mixing with a wooden spoon just until a firm dough is formed (you will end up with extra syrup).
 It’s important not to work slowly and be careful not to pour all the syrup at once or you will end up with a gooey pistachio paste that doesn’t hold its shape*.
 Once your dough is ready, place in the fridge for at least 30 minutes.

 Kashta Cheese Mixture:

 4 medium drops of mastic